Build sentence/paragraph level QA application from python with Vespa

 questions[["question_id", "question"]].head()

 To build a more accurate application, we can break the paragraphs down into sentences.
-For example, the first sentence below comes from the paragraph with context_id = 0
+For example, the first sentence below comes from the paragraph with context_id = 0 and can answer the question with question_id = 4.

 # Note that qa_squad_sentence_data.json has approx. 1 Gb due to the 512-sized sentence embeddings